Eating Disorders Program

 - Meets three days a week (Monday, Tuesday and Thursday) for 6-8 weeks.
 The program takes place in the evening.

 - Parents/caregivers are expected to provide all meals each day of treatment.
-Parents/caregivers will join treatment and meals on Tuesdays and Thursdays for “family night.”
+Parents/caregivers will join treatment and meals on Monday and Thursday for “family night.”

-- All meals have a dietitian and mental health counselor present.
+- All meals have a dietitian and behavioral health therapist present.

 - Treatment includes patients and families attending group, individual and family appointments where they receive counseling, nutritional and medical guidance, psychiatric treatment and occupational therapy.